abhiTronix/raspberry-pi-cross-compilers/build-scripts/README.md

-B. `LANGUAGES`: To change supported programming languages for your Toolchains.
+* `LANGUAGES`: To change supported programming languages for your Toolchains.
 Its default value is `c,c++,fortran`.
 Its usage is as follows:

     ```sh
     LANGUAGES="c,go,brig,d"